Rogerctoussaint/Getting-and-Cleaning-Data-Project/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Description of run_analysis Procedure
+- Load data and required packages
+- Load training and testing data separately, then join them together
+- Use column names to only get mean and std variables
+- Make subject id and activity factors, then use them to find the means of each variable for each subject/activity combo.
+30 subjects x 6 activities = 180 rows
+- Tidy dataset is output with row names to the file tidy_data.txt